cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 ## The fix

-With a solid hypothesis, measurements in place and way to validate our plan in pre-production, we deployed the updated AWS SDK to our pre-production environments.
+With a reasonable hypothesis, measurements in place and way to validate our plan in pre-production, we deployed the updated AWS SDK to our pre-production environments.

-The following figure from Zabbix shows the dramatic change in behavior around June 2nd, when the fix was deployed to production.
+It worked.
+The following figure from Zabbix shows the dramatic change in behavior around June 2nd, when the fix was finally deployed to production.

 <img class="lightbox" src="{{ "/2017-05-27-a-webops-post-mortem/recvq-fix.png" | prepend: site.cdnurl }}" alt="Socket Recv-Q graph" />

-The gradual and orderly increase in the Receive Queue length stops at the time of the deployment and continues forward at nominal levels.
-The earlier drops in queue length you may observe are from service restarts and were ineffective to stop the continued leak until the fix was deployed.
+The gradual upward trend of the Receive Queue length (green) stops after the production deployment and the queue length stabilizes.
+The earlier sawtooth pattern you may observe is caused by application restarts that were triggered to remediate the socket pool being exhausted.

 The following figure shows sockets states on the same server.
 You will notice the thin, red slice of `CLOSE_WAIT` sockets discontinues around the time of the